Fidelity at a glance

 Real-time Analytics: This tool provides trade signals in real-time based on historical price movements.
 You’ll be alerted when a stock hits a new high or low, crosses a key technical level or shows other unusual activity.

 Trade Armor: Trade Armor allows you to visualize your trading opportunities on a chart.
 You can set alerts to track price movements and determine prices to get in and out of a position.
-You can also enter orders right from the tool.
+You can also enter orders right from the tool, among many other things.

 Daily Dashboard: This tool pops up when you launch Active Trader Pro and provides real-time news, earnings and economic news, so that you’re abreast of what’s impacting your portfolio.